brinalesser/BattenVisionML/CTest/README.md

 ---------------------------------------------------------------------------------

-To download OpenCV, run the following command in the terminal on the Raspberry Pi:
+To install OpenCV, run the following command in the terminal on the Raspberry Pi:

     pip3 install opencv-python